nakamingos/steggy-metadata-injector/README.md

 ### Injecting Metadata into Images

-Process an image and embed metadata:
+Process a single image or an entire directory:

 ```bash
 yarn inject